-The course develops a wide range of skills needed for life and in work and at university.
-This includes research, time management, self-organisation, giving presentations, and the ability to write well and precisely in good English.
+The course develops a wide range of skills needed for life, in work and at university.
+These include research, time management, self-organisation, giving presentations, and the ability to write well and precisely in good English.
 You will develop strong practical skills in scientific measurement, experiment and investigation.
 The methodical and careful approach needed in laboratory work is of wide benefit – not just in science!

 What can the course lead to in terms of higher education and future careers?

 Extended Certificate course: Students taking this course have used the science base to enable them to progress to a wide range of university courses including BSc courses in Sports Science, Sports Therapy, Teaching, Paramedics, Nursing, Radiography, and Equine Science, as well as broader based Foundation degrees in Biomedical Science and Animal Behaviour.
 If you wish to progress to a more specialised science degrees it would be better to take the full Diploma.
 The Extended Certificate is suitable for progression on to higher education in fields not particularly related to science as part of an appropriately chosen overall programme of study.
 Experience shows that the coursework based approach enables you, if you work hard, to go on and achieve strong results.